KKV9/custom-shell.yazi/README.md

 # Features

 - Open any shell as your default yazi shell.
+- When shell is set to `auto` or unspecified, will read from $SHELL environment variable.
 - Usage of aliases is supported in most shells (interactive mode).
 - Supports default yazi shell arguments `run` `--confirm` and `--block`